Life is tough and then, sometimes, it gets tougher.

 “I learned to handle everything that came down the line,” she said.
 “There were so many extremes, a lot of bad things, a lot of good things.
 One of m greatest achievements in life are my two children.
 At one point I thought I might not be able to have kids.”

-While not a regular churchgoer, she said she’s always believed in God, and a higher power, and that there was a reason for everything.
+While not a regular churchgoer, she said she’s always believe in God, and a higher power, and that there was a reason for everything.

 “But I learned that good things happen as well as bad and that people should not give up,” she said.